release-it/release-it/docs/git.md

 For example, use `"git.commitArgs": ["-S"]` to sign commits (also see [#35](https://github.com/release-it/release-it/issues/350)).

+Note that `["--follow-tags"]` is the default for `pushArgs`, so add this to the custom array of arguments.

 ## Skip Git steps

 To skip the Git steps entirely (for instance, if you only want to `npm publish`), this shorthand is available: